Sunday, 10 November 2019

 Copyright Charley Jai

-5. Go hard for that promotion, recognition, pay rise, or new career you've been thinking about.
+5. Go hard for that promotion, pay rise, or new career you've been thinking about.

 There is everything right with making it known just how valuable you are to your employer!
 Have a one-to-one chat that is informal while also being clear about your aspirations, your worth and exactly what you want in the immediate future.
 Or, if you seek a change, put yourself out there by updating your CV [or portfolio] and walking through the doors of prospective employers/opportunities with confidence.
 You've got this!
 Go get that level-up!!

-6. Get together with a friend, or loved one, and set some dates to meet in the New Year too!
+6. Get together with a loved one (s), and set some dates to meet in the New Year too!

 I'm defo that person who tends to think ahead and attempts to make future plans with those I care about and want to be in the company of.
-Sadly, I'm often let down [most are too busy doing whatever they choose to do with their 24 hours each day to meet-up] but, I don't give up because, life is too short for the one thing we are each guaranteed to regret: saying "no" to somebody when we could have said, "yes", especially once that person is gone.
+Sadly, I'm often let down [most are too busy doing whatever they choose to do with their 24 hours each day] but, I don't give up because, life is too short for the one thing we are each guaranteed to regret: saying "no" to somebody when we could have said, "yes", especially once that person is gone.
 Morbid and deep but true!
-Read point number 6 again!

 Copyright Charley Jai